8 Things You Should Never Do While Taking Apple Cider Vinegar

 Put it directly on your skin

-Check out these 39 great tips for skin that naturally glows.
+Next, check out these great tips for skin that naturally glows.